muratcakmak/blog.muratcakmak.github.io/_posts/2016-04-11-Functional-Swift-For-Loop-Alternatives.md

 ---
 layout:     post
-title:      Functional Swift For-Loop Alternatives
+title:      One Step Further; Swift Alternatives for Cpp-style for-in loop
 date:       2016-04-11
-summary:    After C-style for-loop is deprecated and will be remove soon, I am looking for more Swifty for-loop
+summary:    Apple remove C-style for-loop, why don't we also remove Cpp-style for-in loop?
 categories: functional
 ---

 As all knows, Apple decided to remove C-style for-loop from Swift.
 Most important reasons are it is too old and not intuitive for the new programmers.

 Since the programming languages is progressing, there is no explanation for not exploiting functional programming stuff in Swift.
-Instead of using Cpp-style for-in loop, we can do for-loop more Swifty and better.
+Instead of using Cpp-style for-in loop, we can do for-loop more Swifty, functional and better.

 {% highlight swift %}